This guide was last updated 3 February 2023

 Here’s a top tip – simple things like paying all your credit cards on time and making sure you are on the voter’s roll at your current address may help improve your credit score.

 Sometimes, researching the most suitable mortgage options yourself can be a little overwhelming.
 With so many to choose from, how do you know which one is right for you?
 That’s where we come in.
-If you want independent advice, speak to an Independent Mortgage Broker such as Coreco and we’ll do the work for you!
+If you want professional advice, speak to a professional Mortgage Broker such as Coreco and we’ll do the work for you!
+What is more, we promise not to use loads of boring jargon or make it more complicated than it needs to be.
+Down-to-earth, friendly advice, that’s us.

 To make sure you have the best chance of securing a house you make an offer on, we suggest that you secure a mortgage Agreement in Principle (AIP).
-This will confirm in writing how much a lender will be prepared to lend you, subject to them checking the information provided.
+This is something we can obtain for you and it will confirm in writing how much a lender will be prepared to lend you, subject to them checking the information provided.
 This AIP can then be used to confirm to the vendor your creditworthiness and that you are a serious buyer.

 Yep, it’s true.
 Submitting a full mortgage application can be the most time-consuming part of the process as some lenders require very detailed applications.
 Often, they’ll want full details of your employment or business, your existing loans or credit cards, bank account details, and of course full details of the property you wish to buy.
 This is the first stage that any money is actually transacted as some lenders will also take a non-refundable “administration” fee.
 They may also want payment for the valuation fee as well.